WKcollective | An Immigrant’s Story

 The current critically sensitive (im)migration issue at the forefront of worldwide political debates has inspired me to re-examine my personal (im)migration stories and consequentially cultivated a desire to examine the notion of and politics surrounding the privileged vs. unprivileged (im)migrant.

-Summer 2017, in France, I worked on a community engagement project with 65 young Eastern Europeans and 11 Middle Eastern and African refugees.
-Their audacious stories remained with me.
-Further exploration of the core underpinnings causing the current flux in (im)migration will serve as points of inquiry for my next choreographic project.
+Summer 2017, in France, I worked on a community engagement project with 65 young aspiring artists from Eastern Europe and 11 Middle Eastern and African refugees.
+The refugees’ audacious stories remained with me.
+Further exploration of the core underpinnings causing the current flux in (im)migration serve as points of inquiry for my An Immigrant’s Story.

 Upcoming tour dates

 With the voices of Sherwood Chen, David Gaulein-Stef, Naïs Haidar, Karine Hanselmann, Wanjiru Kamuyu, Dirk Korell, Crystal Petit, Monika Schwarzl, Sean Seago and the stories of Tout-Monde

 Coach sign language Carlos Carreras.
 Outside eye and coach David Gaulein-Stef